 The basic principle of democratic rule is a rule by consensus, by discussions, debating and compromising in order to reach a consensus i.e. agreement among all equal sovereign people before proposals are finally openly, publicly and unanimously approved by the assembly.
 The transparency is not only desired but required in democracy or there is no democracy.

 This is expression of the fact that every individual has all the sovereign power not just part of it, and has to make a decision on his/her own before the rule is bonding for all within society.
-But this is in its core different from just a simple veto since descending individual must provide a material alternative to the rule, express his/her constitutionally mandated engagement into civic duties and responsibilities, and debate it openly before insisting on his/her descent.
+But this is in its core different from just a simple veto since dissenting individual must provide a material alternative to the rule, express his/her constitutionally mandated engagement into civic duties and responsibilities, and debate it openly before insisting on his/her dissent.

 Such an attitude makes all the decisions of the assembly of sovereign people extremely deliberate and very slow since they require continuing discussions and education about proposals on the table with no time limit until a consensus is reached.